war/MultiStreamer/README.md

 will probably come up with a better name later

 # todo
-1. show hard coded video from local file
+1. show hard coded video from local file - done
 2. show video selected from local file (via open button)
 3. show video & audio from url
 4. show one hardcoded stream from fishtank